truongoi/truongnguyen.io/_projects/2010-01-01-demo-project.md

 ---
-title: 'Demo Project'
+title: Demo Project
-subtitle: 'This is a demo'
+subtitle: This is a demo
-date: 2010-01-01 00:00:00
+date: 2010-01-01T00:00:00.000Z
+description: >-
-description: This page is a demo that shows everything you can do inside portfolio and blog posts.
+  This page is a demo that shows everything you can do inside portfolio and blog posts.
-featured_image: '/images/demo/demo-square.jpg'
+featured_image: /images/demo/demo-square.jpg
-published: false
+published: true
 ---

 ![](/images/demo/demo-landscape.jpg)